-• Tunbridge Wells Fund ('TWF'):
+Tunbridge Wells Fund ('TWF'):

 The TWF was transferred to the Company in 2013 from Tunbridge Wells Equitable Friendly Society ('TWEFS') and is closed to new business.
 Existing policyholders hold various investment and insurance-based products, including pensions, annuities, traditional life, unit-linked and with-profits.
+An internal reinsurance arrangement was put in place in October 2021 between the TWF and OBF funds, the arrangement covers the Unit-linked, pensions, annuities and traditional Life products.